owlbarn/owlbarn.github.io/_sources/chapter/install.rst.txt

 .. code-block:: bash

+  opam depext owl
   opam install owl

-However, Owl's current version on OPAM is ``0.3.0``, and it lags way behind the development in master branch and misses many new features.

-On the other hand, this document is tightly synchronised with the master branch.
-This means that you may not be able to try out the stuff I teach here.
-If you want to try the newest features, I recommend the other ways to install Owl, as below.
+If you want to try the newest development features, I recommend the other ways to install Owl, as below.

+In case of linking issues, known to happen on `ubuntu`-based distribution.
+You will need to compile `openblas` by hand, and use the appropriate environment variables to point at your newly compiled library.
+You can use `owl's docker file <https://github.com/owlbarn/owl/blob/master/docker/Dockerfile.ubuntu>` as a reference for this.

 Option 2: Pull from Docker Hub
 -------------------------------------------------